Rustons

 Wrightlines Rustons:

 In autumn 2015 I finally got some free time to progress one of the many 014 loco’s planned for Tony’s Forest.
-I have a number in the pipeline but these Wrightlines Rustons were the easiest to get started.
-They are inspired by ones that I saw on the forum and use Bullant drive units.
+I had a number in the pipeline but these Wrightlines Rustons were the easiest to get started.
+They are inspired by ones that I saw on the NGRM forum and use Bullant drive units (now, sadly no longer available).

 Wrightlines 44/48hp Ruston test fitted on a BullAnt motor bogie